jbaron/qx-parser/README.md

 There are a few things still to be done to create a better output file:

 1) Use smarter ways to get type info (like from referenced properties)
-2) Some paramters have multiple types, right now we are just picking the first one.
+2) Some parameters have multiple types, right now we are just picking the first one.
    Could use the TypeScript Union Types to deal with this.
 3) Ensure that the resulting declaration file is 100% correct TypeScript.